waynevaughan/articles/how-brains-learn-complex-skills.md

 ## The Brain as a Prediction Machine

 Hawkins proposed a framework called Hierarchical Temporal Memory.
 He demonstrated that the fundamental unit of intelligence is prediction over time.
-The neocortex is organized into hierarchies that are constantly predicting what comes next.
+The neocortex, the part of the brain that does most of your thinking, is organized into hierarchies that are constantly predicting what comes next.

 Signals from your senses enter at the bottom of this hierarchy.
 At the lowest levels, your brain detects simple patterns like edges, colors, and basic shapes.
 These feed into higher levels, which detect more complex patterns built from the simpler ones.
 Those feed into still higher levels, and so on.